-The course meets for a week twice a year, currently in the idyllic surroundings of Bryanston School in Dorset.
+The course meets for a week twice a year.
 You are in the best hands as the faculty is selected from the most gifted players and teachers across Europe.
 All of them are renown for their skill as teachers and their enjoyment in sharing their knowledge and experience .
 Whatever your goal, we provide the foundations to ensure healthy performance practice as well as facilitating outstanding short term progress.

 An individual cello lesson every day either in private or in an open masterclass (participants chosen with care and willingness to take part).

 Exceptional quality pianists, all solo players in their own right provide accompanying expertise, rehearsal opportunities and play in masterclasses.

 Emphasis on healthy and safe performance practice is core to our approach assisted by Alexander Technique lessons.

 We welcome adult and junior players - no minimum standard but about ABRSM Grade VIII is how we think you will benefit most.

 If cello and the desire to play it is an important part of your life then this unique course with its personable, friendly atmosphere and wonderful setting has everything!
 In this uncompetitive environment where there are no agendas other than to help the course members play to the best of their ability and to go on stage ready to play